Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_streams_and_tasks/getting_started_with_streams_and_tasks.md

 ![](assets/image6-5.png)

 If you don't see your tasks, make sure you are ACCOUNTADMIN in this tab/window too (or same role if not ACCOUNTADMIN but have rights to see SYSTEM-executed tasks).
-Finally, click on your Worksheet tab leaving your Query History tab available as you will want to return and jump between these two Snowsite views.
+Finally, click on your Worksheet tab leaving your Query History tab available as you will want to return and jump between these two Snowsight views.

 ### e)  Enable Task to Run on its Schedule